pauloandresoares/english-interview/initial-interview-1.md

 **Answer:**
 "I am interested in this position because it aligns with my career goals and offers an opportunity to work with cutting-edge technologies.
 I have extensive experience in software architecture and development, and I believe my skills can significantly contribute to your team.
 Additionally, I am impressed by the company's commitment to innovation and continuous improvement, which matches my personal values and professional aspirations."

-## 3. Can you describe your past experience in the industry?
+## 3. Can you describe your past experience in the industry? / Could you share some details about your professional background?
 **Answer:**
 "I have worked in the software development industry for over 15 years, starting as a programmer and gradually moving into leadership roles.
 I have experience working with financial institutions, educational companies, and telecommunications firms, as well as healthcare, government, and legal sectors.
 I have worked as a full-stack developer, software architect, and solutions architect.
 In these roles, I designed system architectures, led development teams, and ensured high-quality project delivery.
 My technical skills include proficiency in Java, PHP, Node.js, and Python, among others.
 Additionally, I have developed strong soft skills in communication, teamwork, and problem-solving, which help me collaborate effectively with different teams and stakeholders."